Ceremonial ship launching: By country

 Launching could be said to mark the birth of a vessel; and people throughout history have performed launching ceremonies, in part to appeal for good fortune and the safety of each new vessel.

 Canada

 In Canada, Aboriginal peoples will perform ceremonies at the launching of vessels along with other methods of launching.

 France

 French ship launchings and christenings in the 18th and early 19th centuries were accompanied by unique rites closely resembling marriage and baptismal ceremonies.
 A godfather for the new ship presented a godmother with a bouquet of flowers as both said the ship's name.
 No bottle was broken, but a priest pronounced the vessel's name and blessed it with holy water.

 India

 In India, ships have historically been launched with a Puja ceremony that dedicates the ship to a Hindu god or goddess, and seeks blessings for her and her sailors.
 Historically, Hindu priests would perform the puja ceremony at launch.
-In the 20th century, ships are launched with a lady breaking a coconut on the bow of the vessel, which is sometimes followed by a small Puja.
+In the 20th century, ships were launched with a lady breaking a coconut on the bow of the vessel, which is sometimes followed by a small Puja.